 H1 Tool Steel Chemical Composition Properties, Grade, Chart and Online Pdf

 H1 tool steel is a robust and resilient tool for industrial use that is superbly resistant to various wear and tear, thus suitable for many applications.
 A typical carbon percentage varies from 0.4%, while the chromium composition is about 5.25%, vanadium is 1.3% and other minor alloying elements like manganese, silicon, and molybdenum.
 In this case, the chromium provides for a solid carbide that is highly hard, strong in abrasion resistance, and somewhat tough.
-Machine tool steel H 1 is typically applied in cutting tool manufacturing, dies, and machinery parts where utmost wear resistance, dimensional stability, and operational precision are needed.
+Machine tool steel H1 is typically applied in cutting tool manufacturing, dies, and machinery parts where utmost wear resistance, dimensional stability, and operational precision are needed.
 The quality of the product is improved when the heat application is done by a carefully controlled heating process.
-Engineers and manufacturers frequently resort to sources of comprehensive charts and online materials to find exactly what information they need about the H1 tool steel grades and their specifications.
+Engineers and manufacturers frequently resort to sources of comprehensive table, charts and online materials to find exactly what information they need about the H1 tool steel grades and their specifications.

 H1 Tool Steel Chemical Composition And Grade Table